 As I had mentioned before, there’s a lost Vedic tradition for women called the Brahma Vadini.
-The circumstances created in my life, Swami’s direction, and my experiences guided me to revive that tradition for the householders.
+The circumstances created in my life, Swami’s direction, and my experiences have been guiding me to revive that tradition for the householders.

 What does being a Brahma Vadini mean in the modern world?
 More so, how can one be a married Brahma Vadini?
 How is it different from the typical Vedic lifestyle of the four Ashramas?
 In this post, I strive to address these questions.